ostrokach/python-ta/README.md

 ----

-C0330 is wrong marking the following as correct:
+C0330 is (erroneously) tagging the following style as correct:

 ```python
 def print_address(